 Before leading to the first trick, the declarer is allowed to discard up to 4 cards and replace them by drawing an equal number of cards from the Manni.
 The other players are not allowed to exchange any cards.

+In this game both positive and negative points are scored.
 If the contract is Grand, Spades or Other, the declarer's target is 8 tricks and the other players have a target of 4 tricks each.
-Each player wins 1 point for each trick above their target, or loses 1 point for each trick below their target.
+Each player scores 1 positive point for each trick above their target, or 1 negative point for each trick below their target.

 If the contract is Nullo, the declarer's target is 4 tricks and the other players have a target of 6 tricks each.
-The aim is to avoid winning tricks, so you win 1 point for each trick below your target, or lose a point for each trick you win in excess of your target.
+The aim is to avoid winning tricks, so you win score 1 positive point for each trick below your target, or 1 negative point for each trick you win in excess of your target.

-On the web page http://www.eldhorn.is/Hornafjardarmanni/chap.html, Eldsmiðurinn formerly described a version of Manni played in Hornafjörður, on the South-East coast of Iceland.
+This archive copy of Eldsmiðurinn's web page describes a version of Manni played in Hornafjörður, on the South-East coast of Iceland.
 They play the World Championship there during the summer lobster festival.
 In 1997 there were about 300 participants.

 For this game the twos are kept in the pack, and the deal is 4 cards to the Manni, then 3 to each player, repeated until the Manni has 16 cards and each player has 12.
 The player to dealer's right cuts the cards, and the cut card determines the contract as follows: